 "Hello to you too, Penelope.
 Are you going to let me in this time?"
 He asks, as snow starts to fall.
 I rest my head on the door.
 He smiles, knowing I'm saying yes.
 I return his smile, still trying to wake up.

+"We're still dating.
+I'm going to propose to her tomorrow."
+He says, standing up.
+I notice a glint out of the corner of my eye.
 Turning around, I see the necklace hanging from the handle of my pantry.
 The light makes the pendant sparkle.
 I smile, lost deep in thought.
 I remember the day I got it.
 It was Christmas Eve.
 I was almost 6 years old, and living with my father.
 Coincidentally, he was the next-door neighbor of Scott Calvin.
 I ran down the hall, hearing my dad do the same.
 I squealed as he caught me by my waist.

 "Got you, angel!"
 He said, tickling me.
 I laughed and squirmed.
 He laughed with me.
 He scooped me in his arms and carried me to the living room, making airplane noises.
 We collapsed on the couch, laughing.
 The oven dinged.